 On May 16, 2011, Secretary LaHood sent a letter to the National Mediation Board encouraging it to implement the Dunlop II recommendations and provide adequate funding to implement those recommendations.
 The move toward maintaining a vibrant, productive relationship with labor remains a focus area for the Department.

 The NMB is implementing Dunlop II recommendations.
 To date, the NMB has improved its case management system and is in the process of rolling out a web-based system for all filings and requests for services.
 A new mediator orientation process is in place.
-Training for Mediators was conducted in 2010 and will be repeated in calendar 2011.
+Training for Mediators was conducted in 2010 and will be repeated in future years.
 This is planned as an annual event, above and in addition to the routine training that is part of every Mediator’s Individual Development Plan.
 The NMB has created the Arbitrator Forum, a working group consisting of rail carrier and labor representatives, to guide improvements and developments in the Section 3 area.
 The NMB has also become more active in addressing industry conferences and conventions regarding its range of mediation and facilitation services.

 - The mediation process